peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Generating_Random_Numbers_from_an_Arbitrary_Distribution></a>
 ### Generating Random Numbers from an Arbitrary Distribution

+Many statistical distributions can be defined in terms of any of the following:

+* A [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is 0 or greater and 1 or less.
+* A [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is the derivative (instantaneous rate of change) of the distribution's CDF (that is, PDF(x) = CDF&prime;(x)).
+The CDF is also defined as the integral of the PDF (details on integrals are outside the scope of this document).

-If a statistical distribution's [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function) (PDF) is known, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.
-Note, however, that a list of common PDFs is outside the scope of this page.
+If a statistical distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.

-1. Use the PDF to calculate the probability density for a number of sample points (usually regularly spaced).
-Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the densities at those points (the `weights`).
-Finally call `ContinuousWeightedChoice(list, weights)` to generate a random number bounded by the lowest and highest sampled point. **OR**
+1. Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
+Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
+Finally call `ContinuousWeightedChoice(list, weights)` to generate a random number bounded by the lowest and highest sampled point.
+This technique can be used even if the area under the PDF isn't 1. **OR**
-2. In many cases, random numbers that follow the distribution can be generated using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling), that is, by generating `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_, or inverse of the integral of the PDF, assuming the area under the PDF is 1.
-Further details on such a technique or on finding integrals or inverses are outside the scope of this document. **OR**
+2. In many cases, random numbers that follow the distribution can be generated using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling), that is, by generating `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_ (_inverse CDF_, or inverse of the CDF) assuming the area under the PDF is 1. **OR**
 3. Use _rejection sampling_.
 Choose the lowest and highest random number to generate (`minValue` and `maxValue`, respectively) and find the maximum value of the PDF at or between those points (`maxDensity`).
 The rejection sampling approach is then illustrated with the following pseudocode, where `PDF(X)` is the distribution's PDF (see also Saucier 2000, p.
 39).
+This technique can be used even if the area under the PDF isn't 1.

         METHOD ArbitraryDist(minValue, maxValue, maxDensity)
              if minValue >= maxValue: return error